 Whilst humanitarian organisations like Road to Peace can make a huge difference, lives are often lost due to a lack of specialist insight and instruction in the most critical moments.
 In areas where the healthcare infrastructure has been damaged, access to paediatric expertise is limited, which can lead to suboptimal treatment.
 Children with acute or chronic illnesses are often equally at risk as those with traumatic injuries and the high mortality rate of these patients suggests that untreated medical conditions can often be more lethal than the weapons of war.

-With the advent of communication, remote medical technologies are becoming more commonplace and in 2017, Sally enlisted the help of a team of paediatric specialists from Hadassah to help diagnose and treat children remotely.
+With the advent of communication, remote medical technologies are becoming more commonplace and in 2017, Sally enlisted the help of a team of paediatric specialists to help diagnose and treat children remotely.
 The concept was tested during a mission to Northern Iraq where many children benefited from the online consultations.

 Following the success of the mission, Sally founded Save A Child and is building a global network of paediatricians and paediatric specialists ready to assist remotely.